codyjrivera/codyjrivera.github.io/index.md

 ## About Me

 Hi!
 I'm an incoming Ph.D. student at the University of Wisconsin-Madison.
 I am broadly interested in programming languages and formal methods, with more specific interests in concurrency and verifying systems software.
-I'm currently working with [Tianyin Xu](https://tianyin.github.io/) as a visiting student at the University of Illinois Urbana-Champaign on compositional verification of liveness properties for Kubernetes controllers.
+I am currently working as a visiting student with [Tianyin Xu](https://tianyin.github.io/) on compositional verification of liveness properties for Kubernetes controllers.
 We are implementing support for this on top of [Anvil](https://github.com/anvil-verifier/anvil), a Kubernetes verification framework for the Rust verifier Verus.

 I previously earned an M.S. degree at the University of Illinois Urbana-Champaign, supervised by [Madhusudan Parthasarathy](http://madhu.cs.illinois.edu/).
 Together, we developed a predictable automatic verification paradigm based on intrinsic, or local, definitions rather than recursive definitions.